soverenio/docs/docs/integration/api/object-api.md

 ## Why use the API

-Soveren provides the Object API to allow users to extract information about all discovered assets, the flows between them, and the detected data types.
+Soveren provides the Object API to allow users to extract information about all discovered services, the flows between them, and the detected data types.

 A popular use case for the Soveren Object API is to automatically keep your inventory updated and enriched with metadata such as live descriptions, service owners, and instances of actual activity (e.g., sending or receiving data).
 Additionally, you can track real-time data streams between services and pinpoint where sensitive data is detected.